 Instead of planning to eat a perfectly balanced diet, which may prove unattainable, just make sure you’re eating some fresh vegetables every day.
 Whether you’re cooking at home or eating out, fresh fruit and vegetables are essential.
 You can also add some mood-boosting food to your diet.
 As specialist dietitian Liza Strydom recommends, “The antioxidants in dark chocolate help to fight off stress and anxiety… and oily fish such as tuna, salmon and sardines are full of omega-3 acids, which may play a role in easing depression.”

 Stick to your set working hours.
 It’s very easy, when you’re working from home, to just keep going.
 Research shows that people who work from home tend to work longer hours.
 If you find it difficult to maintain that all-important work-life balance at home, try working at a co-working space a few days a week.
 That’ll help separate work life from home life.
 Plus, seeing everyone else leave at the end of the day will make it easier for you to knock off too.

-At workbuddy, we offer access to 35 of Singapore’s best co-working spaces with one pass.
+At workbuddy, we offer access to over 45 of Singapore’s best co-working spaces with one pass.
 Find a space near home, the yoga studio or your kid’s school.
-Go as frequently or seldom as you want to.
-Our two monthly membership options give you the flexibility to find a routine that suits you.
-We are living in uncertain times, after all, and can’t commit to paying long-term contracts for dedicated office spaces.
+Work wherever you want, whenever you want.
+Our monthly membership options give you the flexibility to find a routine that suits you.

 Take care of yourself,